iNZightVIT/iNZightPlots/README.md

 ### Inference lines

 Usually you want to know if what you see has any statistical significance, and `iNZightPlots` makes this easy.
-We also provide **comparison intervals** which can be, very simply, interpreted as "overlapping comparison intervals indicate no significant difference between groups".
+We also provide **comparison intervals** which can be, very simply, interpreted as “overlapping comparison intervals indicate no significant difference between groups”.

 ``` r
 # Add confidence intervals